$\alpha$ Effect and Magnetic Diffusivity $\beta$ in Helical Plasma under Turbulence Growth: Abstract

 \section{Abstract}

-We calculated $\alpha$ and $\beta$ for plasma systems with increasing Reynolds numbers while maintaining a unit magnetic Prandtl number.
-For $\alpha_{\text{semi}}$ and $\beta_{\text{semi}}$, we used large-scale magnetic data.
-Additionally, we calculated $\beta_{\text{theo}}$ using turbulent kinetic data.
-We reproduced large-scale magnetic fields, $\overline{B}$, for each case and compared them with the simulation data.
-The results show that the $\alpha$, $\beta$, and $\overline{B}$ in each case are consistent with other approaches, particularly simulation results, as long as the nonlinear effects are not too strong.
-This indicates that magnetic effects need to be incorporated when nonlinearity becomes significant.
-Nonetheless, the consistent results between $\overline{B}$ and turbulent plasma motion suggest a theoretically sound approach.
-On the other hand, to explain the physical meanings of $\alpha$ and $\beta$, we introduced a field structure model.
-Although simple, this model effectively clarifies the roles of $\alpha$ and $\beta$, representing the electrodynamic induction effect and the fluid-like diffusion effect, respectively.
-The agreement between our method and direct numerical simulations, along with the physical interpretations, indicates that the complex interaction processes between turbulent plasma and magnetic fields can be analyzed using fundamental and conservative physical quantities.
-Furthermore, $\alpha_{\text{semi}}$ and $\beta_{\text{semi}}$, which successfully reproduce the numerically calculated magnetic field, can serve as benchmarks for more rigorous theoretical investigations.
+We investigate the transport coefficients $\alpha$ and $\beta$ in plasma systems with varying Reynolds numbers while maintaining a unit magnetic Prandtl number. {The $\alpha$ and $\beta$ tensors parameterize the turbulent electromotive force (EMF) in terms of the large-scale magnetic field ${\bf \overline{B}}$ and current density ${\bf \overline{}}$ as follows : $\langle {\bf u}\times {\bf b} \rangle = \alpha {\bf \overline{B}}-\beta {\nabla\times \bf \overline{B}}$.} In astrophysical plasmas, high fluid Reynolds numbers ($Re$) and magnetic Reynolds numbers ($Re_\mathrm{M}$) drive turbulence, where $Re$ governs flow dynamics and $Re_\mathrm{M}$ controls magnetic field evolution. {The coefficients $\alpha_{\text{semi}}$ and $\beta_{\text{semi}}$ are obtained from large-scale magnetic field data as estimates of the $\alpha$ and $\beta$ tensors, while $\beta_{\text{theo}}$ is derived from turbulent kinetic energy data.} The reconstructed large-scale field $\overline{B}$ agrees with simulations, confirming consistency among $\alpha$, $\beta$, and $\overline{B}$ in weakly nonlinear regimes.
+This highlights the need to incorporate magnetic effects under strong nonlinearity.
+To clarify $\alpha$ and $\beta$, we introduce a field structure model, identifying $\alpha$ as the electrodynamic induction effect and $\beta$ as the fluid-like diffusion effect.
+The agreement between our method and direct simulations suggests that plasma turbulence and magnetic interactions can be analyzed using fundamental physical quantities.
+Moreover, $\alpha_{\text{semi}}$ and $\beta_{\text{semi}}$, which successfully reproduce the numerically obtained magnetic field, provide a benchmark for future theoretical studies.